-As manufacturing progresses deeper into the digital era, there are more opportunities than ever to turn routine production runs into data that makes a difference.
+As lean manufacturing methodologies become more widely adopted as we progress deeper into the digital era, there are more opportunities than ever to turn routine production runs into data that makes a difference.

 This is largely because of the maturation of big data–a catchall term for a suite of storage, organization, and analysis techniques developed for massive data sets.